StockwatchDev/uvicorn_configurable/docs/docs/2-Basic_usage.md

 # Basic usage #

-The `loguru_configurable` package is designed to simplify the configuration and integration of the `loguru` logging library with additional features like routing standard logging calls and defining custom logging levels.
-This guide explains how to use `loguru_configurable` in your Python application.
+The `uvicorn_configurable` package is designed to simplify the configuration of the `uvicorn` ASGI web server implementation for Python.
+This guide explains how to use `uvicorn_configurable` in your Python application.

 ## Setting Up Configuration